POETSII/toy_softswitch/readme.md

 The source list is sorted, so this is logarithmic in the number of inputs on an edge.
 This could obviously be _much_ more efficient in space and time.

+### RTS (Ready-to-send) list

+The ready-to-send list is a doubly-linked list of devices.
+Every device on the list should have `rtsFlags!=0`, meaning they want to send a message.
+Any device that is not ready to send will not be on this list (nor will it be on any other lists).

+The list is managed as follows:

+- When the thread has an opporunity to send a message it will pop the head of the RTS list, removing that device from the list.

+- After any compute, receive, or send event, the device `rtsFlags` flags will be updated.

+  - If the device was previously RTS, but now is not, the device will be removed from the RTS list

+  - If the device was not RTS, but now is, it will be added to the _end_ of the RTS list.

+  - If the RTS status stays the same, the list is not updated.

+The upshot is that devices that go RTS and stay RTS should slowly move to the head of the list.
+Once they send, they then go to the back again.
+Or if a device is newly RTS, it will also go to the back.
+While the applications don't rely on it, this kind of fairness is likely to improve throughput.

 Tinsel simulation
 -----------------